-COVID-19 tracker: Tokyo reports 5,405 new cases
+COVID-19 tracker: Osaka and Chiba report record high daily case totals

+Osaka Prefecture reported a record 2,586 new COVID-19 cases on Friday while Chiba Prefecture saw 1,778 new infections, also a new high.

-Tokyo confirmed 5,405 new cases of COVID-19 on Friday, topping the 5,000 mark for the third straight day, amid an alarming rise in infections in the capital and other parts of Japan.
+Tokyo confirmed 5,405 new cases, topping the 5,000 mark for the third straight day.

 The seven-day average of new cases in Tokyo rose 13.6% from the week before to 4,721.9.
 The number of severely ill patients under the Tokyo Metropolitan Government's criteria fell by one to 273.
 The metropolitan government also reported seven deaths linked to the coronavirus.